fkuhn/openlawsgii/README.md

 the openslaws.eu project at the university of applied sciences Salzburg, Austria (March 20st and 21st 2015).

-The open data project 'openlaws.eu' is aiming at providing legal knowledge freely and sophistically processed by using state of the art technologies.
+The open data project [openlaws](www.openlaws.eu) is aiming at providing legal knowledge freely and sophistically processed by using state of the art technologies.
 Since the project is based on an european level, it also tries to interlink as many european legal domains as possible.